DanielMillward/NBADataScraper/README.md

 5. Genetic Algorithm for best lineup, fitness based on 1000 (?) simulations per generation.
 For each simulation, give each lineup a ranking.
 At the end, pick the top 50% of lineups.
 Idk.

 Future improvements:
+- do multiple populations at the same time
 - set mu_a to be find_constrained_priors
 - make different models for points, assists, etc. and sample from all at the end
 - change gamma hyperpriors to normal